-11.A.XVIII.
-Reject the appeal and uphold the decision communicated by the Provost and Vice-President (Academic);
+11.A.XVIII. ii)Reject the appeal and uphold the decision communicated by the Provost and Vice-President (Academic);

-- 11.A.XIX.
-In the case of an appeal of denial of tenure, and as long as the appellant has not been granted a previous deferral of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted. - 11.A.XX.
+15BXI1.A.XIX.
+In the case of an appeal of denial of tenure, and as long as the appellant has not been granted a previous deferral of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted.

+15BXII1.A.XX.
 The report of the TPAC to the President shall be accompanied by a written statement prepared by the Chair presenting the reasons for the determinations.
-A copy of the report will be provided to the candidate.
+A copy of the report shall-will be provided to the candidate and CUASA.
 Normally the date for the completion of the report will be March 31 for cases involving tenure and May 31 for cases not involving tenure.
-However, where external reviews are required for appeals based upon substantive grounds, these dates shall be extended as reasonably required for the external reviews to be completed and the TPAC to review those recommendations. - 11.A.XXI.
-If either party invokes legal counsel then the TPAC hearing is adjourned until the legal issues are resolved.
+However, where an external review committees is are required for appeals based upon substantive grounds, these dates shall be extended as reasonably required for the external reviews to be completed and the TPAC to review those recommendations.

+15BXIII 1.A.XXI.
+If either party raises a legal challenge to the process or the substantive issues invokes legal counsel then the TPAC hearing is adjourned and employment shall continue until all the legal issues are resolved.

-12. President's Communication of the TPAC decision
+162. President's Communication of the TPAC decision

-12.A.
+162.A.
 Upon receipt of the determination of the TPAC, the President shall accept the determination and inform the candidate within fifteen (15) calendar days of receiving the written report of the TPAC.

-13. Grievance/Arbitration
+173. Grievance/Arbitration